nmcarpentries/2022-11-04-nmhu/index.md

 <p>
   <strong>Registration:</strong>
-  To register, please complete the form at <a href="https://www.nmepscor.org/what-we-do/programs/nmhu-data-carpentry-workshop">https://www.nmepscor.org/what-we-do/programs/nmhu-data-carpentry-workshop</a>.
-Registration is capped at 30 people.
+  Registration for this workshop is closed.
 </p>

 {% comment %}